SimenHolmestad/CameraHub/readme.md

 # CameraHub
 CameraHub is meant to be an API for controlling a camera (DSLR or Raspberry PI camera module) through a web interface.
-This is the current backend for the project and is meant to run on a Raspberry PI.
+This repo contains the current Flask backend for the project and is meant to run on a Raspberry PI.

+# Motivation
+CameraHub does much of the same as [this project](https://github.com/SimenHolmestad/Fotobox) (made some time ago), but aims to:

+- Be more modular
+- Be easier to extend
+- Provide more functionality
+- Be easier to setup and maintain
+- Be more lightweight
+- Provide a better user experience

+The backend is developed in Flask as using Django probably would have been overkill when there is no database and no authentication.
 # Running the application
-To run the application in development mode
+To run the application in development mode, do:
 ```
 export FLASK_ENV=development
 python3 app.py